NullMode/HealthSync/README.md

 - `start_week` - Example: `1`
 - `timezone` - Example: `Europe/London`

 The `start_date` is the date of the first day of the first week you want to track.
+Use the `day_calc.py` script to help you calculate this if you are starting from a week that is not 1 (see below).

 The `start_week` is the week number of the first week you want to track.
+Since the script always starts at 1, you may want to change this to a higher number eventually to speed up the scripts execution.

-The `timezone` is the timezone you are in.
+The `timezone` is the timezone you are in, this is used to help covert dates from Whoop to the correct timezone.

 ### Spreadsheet Map Template